 If bleeding is involved, it’s typically minimal and stops within minutes.
 Follow these steps to reduce bleeding and swelling.

-- Rinse your mouth thoroughly with a mild saltwater solution.
+- Rinse the mouth with a mild saltwater solution to clear the area.

-- If you’re experiencing severe pain, hold ice to the area of the wound for five or ten minutes.
-This should also help reduce swelling.
+- If bleeding continues, apply ice to the outside of the injured area for five or ten minutes to slow down any bleeding and reduce swelling.